LGBTQ culture in San Antonio

-LGBT culture in the US city of San Antonio, Texas, is prevalent within the city, especially the Downtown area.
+LGBT culture in the U.S. city of San Antonio, Texas, is prevalent within the city, especially the Downtown area.
 LGBT people have been present in the area since the 1940s.
-San Antonio Country was a popular gay bars in the 1970s.
+San Antonio Country was a popular gay bar in the 1970s.

 There is a large concentration of LGBT people, especially gay people in St. Mary's Strip, colloquially referred to as "The Strip".
 The Pride Cultural Heritage District was established in 2025.